4 Basic Functions of Management – Complete Manual for Managers

 - Comparing performance to standards

-Setting standards and measuring performance require the strategic approach of managers.
+Setting standards and measuring performance requires the strategic approach of managers.
 This stage is a relatively simpler stage which calls for a comparison of the previous two stages.
 This requires good analysis, judgment, and decision-making skills of managers.
-They have to find out the cause of failures or success of the processes in order to conform to the scope of the company goals.
+They have to find out the cause of failures or successes of the processes in order to conform to the scope of the company goals.
 Managers may confront 3 situations:

 - Performance = Preset standards

 - Performance < Preset standards